 Does a song, or a hairstyle, or other trend become popular because it follows an engaging formula?
 Or are these things random, shallow, one-hit-wonders?…

-Though not all trends will stand the test of time and make the greatest hits list, they’re at least popular in the short-term for a reason (hopefully a good one).
+Now, every trend doesn’t stand the test of time and make the greatest hits list.
+But they’re usually popular in the short-term for a reason (hopefully a good one).

-Best way to find out if a landing page trend will last through the years is to test it out.
+When it comes to landing page trends, the best way to find out if it will hold up is to test it out.

-When you’re trying out the trends, find out if they really boosts your conversions.
+When you’re testing trends, you can find out scientifically if they really do boost your conversions.
 Is each trend worthy of keeping in your bag of conversion rate optimization (CRO) tricks?